UhhhAaron/SaladBind/README.md

 - Immediately restart mining with old settings using a command line argument.

 ## Installation
-If my pre-compiled exe's don't work for whatever reason, compile the repo yourself.
+If my pre-compiled executables don't work for whatever reason, compile the repo yourself.
 If they do work, you should probably compile it yourself anyway.
 ### Windows